-Cash Management Investment Pool - The University of Tennessee maintains a cash management investment pool that is available for use by all fund groups.
+Cash management investment pool - The University of Tennessee maintains a cash management investment pool that is available for use by all fund groups.
 State statutes and university investment policies authorize the university's cash management pool to invest in collateralized Tennessee bank or savings and loan association certificates of deposit, U.S. Treasury obligations, U.S. government agency obligations, repurchase agreements of those securities, highest quality commercial paper, and prime bankers' acceptances.

 University policy also requires that commercial paper not exceed 35% of the portfolio in total and that no more than 10% of the portfolio's value be in the commercial paper of a single issuer.
 In addition, banker's acceptances cannot exceed 20% of the portfolio's value and no one banker's acceptances may exceed 10%.
-Money market funds cannot exceed 10% of the portfolio's total value.
-At June 30, 2019, the university's cash management investment pool consisted of \$25,000.00 of demand deposits yielding money market rates, \$99,774,310.00 of commercial paper, and \$1,167,756,231.43 of U.S. treasury and government agency obligations.
+At June 30, 2021, the university's cash management investment pool consisted of \$142,991,190.00 of commercial paper, and \$1,186,582,989.20 of U.S. treasury and government agency obligations.